Defreddy/Basicproject/README.md

 ![screenshot](https://github.com/Defreddy/Basicproject_frederikcrauwels/blob/main/Pictures_Readme/GET4.png)

 * [POST - createcve](https://api-service-defreddy.cloud.okteto.net/createcve/)
     - This API can POST a new CVE with additional details.
 Adjust parameters through a BODY JSON (Beautify) input.
+The ID will adjust automatically.
 ![screenshot](https://github.com/Defreddy/Basicproject_frederikcrauwels/blob/main/Pictures_Readme/POST1.png)

-## API Calls distilled
+## Additional requests

+As the assignment is primarily focussed around API calls - additional points could be rewarded if additional factors were taken into consideration.

+- [x] Front-end styling (CCS - BootStrap Theme) - personally customized according to the specifications of this assignment.
+- [x] API interaction with Database (MySQL).
+DB IaC automation deployment with init.sql and .csv input file.
+The entire DB is build based on this assignment, including init.sql automation for a complete automatic experience based on a .CSV input file.
+Only adjust the CSV -> deploy automatically in every other way (do not adjust the name of the CSV file).
+This also includes CRUD, DATABASE, MODEL and SCHEMA.py files.
+- [x] PHPMyAdmin in order to be able to fully utilize the DB from your browser / deployment.
+No need for additional software / installs.
+- [x] .env file inside API container including GitHub secrets - this part of the integration will make sure certain parameters are hidden from others.
+- [x] Additioan GET requests (required 2, created 4).